Leo Seltzer (filmmaker)

-Leo Seltzer (April 5, 1903 – January 30, 1978) was an American social-documentary filmmaker whose career spanned over half a century, having made more than sixty films.
+Leo Seltzer (March 13, 1910–January 27, 2007) was an American social-documentary filmmaker whose career spanned over half a century, having made more than sixty films.

-One of the founders of the Workers' Film & Photo League, Seltzer received many international awards for his work, including an Academy Award for Best Documentary Short for First Steps.
+Leo Seltzer was born in Montreal, Quebec, Canada.
+One of the founders of the Workers' Film & Photo League, Seltzer received many international awards for his work, including an Academy Award for Best Documentary Short for First Steps in 1948.
 In 1962 he served as cinema-biographer to the White House for President John F. Kennedy.
+A 1961 documentary Seltzer directed for the US Information Agency and released by United artists called Jacqueline Kennedy's Asian Journeys showed the First Lady's experiences visiting India and Pakistan.